Skip to main content

 Search the United States Holocaust Memorial Museum site:

-Jews from the Lodz ghetto are loaded onto freight trains for deportation to the Chelmno extermination camp.
+Jews from the Lodz ghetto are loaded onto freight trains for deportation to the Chelmno killing center.

 Belgian officials at the gangplank of the "St.

 A group of Jewish partisans in the Rudniki forest, near Vilna, between 1942 and 1944.

 British troops land on the beaches of Normandy on D-Day, the beginning of the Allied invasion of France to establish a second fr

 Two German Jewish families at a gathering before the war.